Siemens’ & SAP’s CALM partnership boosts energy operations

 The energy (oil and gas, power generation), materials, and process sector (collectively referred to as “energy” here) is a challenging space to operate in.
 Two decades of commodity price volatility have not helped.
-In an effort to mitigate operational challenges, engineering, procurement, and construction (EPC) companies and owner-operators are working to better manage their digital engineering and physical assets.
+In an effort to mitigate operational challenges, engineering, procurement, and construction (EPC) companies and owner-operators are working to optimize and connect their digital engineering and physical assets.

 These organizations have been using many types of solutions, including product lifecycle management (PLM), enterprise resource planning (ERP), and supply chain management (SCM), as the backbone of different business processes.
-And while each provides value on its own, when connected together as a cohesive whole, EPCs and owner-operators can realize significantly greater value.
+And while each digital solution provides value, connecting digital solutions with physical assets provides EPCs and owner-operators with significantly greater value.

 Siemens and SAP are leaders in their respective fields: SAP in the ERP, SCM, and other business process solution spaces; and Siemens in the PLM, product design, and adjacent areas.
 Through the Siemens partnership with SAP, customers can now select the best-in-class Capital Asset Lifecycle Management (CALM) solutions across the entire digital thread, from design through operations.
 The Siemens Teamcenter CALM product combines with SAP’s business process solutions, such as ERP and SCM, to form a unified, holistic framework for managing the lifecycle of an energy asset.
 By integrating Teamcenter CALM with SAP core business systems, energy executives can synergistically drive greater business and operations performance, despite today’s challenges.

 Energy industry executives want to build more resilient, efficient, and profitable companies.
 This task is difficult in normal business environments.
 It’s even tougher in a highly volatile sector like energy.
 Forward-thinking executives are turning to the progressive competencies and technologies currently revolutionizing the manufacturing sector.